openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

        learners see.

-You set value randomization as an attribute of the ``problem`` element.
+With OLX, you set value randomization as an attribute of the ``problem`` element.

 .. code-block:: xml